-As always, wordpress has helpfully provided an annual traffic report, according to which I this blog was visited 110,000 times in the past twelve months.
-This is, perhaps, a surprising number considering the lack of posting activity in the summer (because I was looking for a job), and in the last couple of months (because I found one).
+As always, WordPress has helpfully provided an annual traffic report, according to which this blog was visited 110,000 times in the past twelve months.
+This is a surprising number, considering how very little I posted during the summer (because I was looking for a job), and in the last couple of months (because I found one).

 A large number of visitors come to this blog for the statistics content, which I continue to find both bizarre and frustrating.
-Other, less popular and probably better posts, that were written this year include the following:
+Other, less popular and probably better posts, which I wrote this year include the following:

 My rant about discriminatory hiring

 The position taken here(…) is that the very concept of Native vs. Non-Native teachers should be irrelevant to teaching discourse, just as dichotomies between male and female teachers, or between attractive and plain-looking ones.
 To quote Adrian Holliday again, these labels “really have not always been there, and we really don’t need them”.

 In January 2015, I came across an article where it was argued that there was nothing discriminatory about exclusively hiring native teachers of English.
 I immediately wrote a brief, and somewhat angry, response here.
 In the post, I outlined three reasons why such thinking is linguistically flawed and ethically problematic.
 Despite being written in some haste, the post turned out to be reasonably coherent, and to my surprise, it led to the largest number of views in a single day – a record that would last till the end of September, when I announced my new job.